Make Your Business a Work of Art

 Lessons from art class

-I remember choosing art as one of my core subjects in secondary school.
-For our grading, we had to research exactly ten sources of inspiration – no more, no less.
+I chose art as one of my core subjects in secondary school.
+For our grading, we had to research exactly ten sources of inspiration.
+No more, no less.
 We then had to create three art pieces.
-The final piece was the one graded, but we still had to produce the other two to show ‘the process’.
+Only the final piece was the one graded, but we still had to produce the other two to show 'the process'.

 The thing is, my first piece was the best one.
-It should have been left there.
-But the structure required me to keep going, to keep adding and changing long after the idea had reached its natural completion.
-Another student might not have arrived at that point until their fifth piece, but there was no time for that either.
-You see, there wasn’t much room for intuition, nuance, or flow.
+It should have been left there, but the structure required me to keep going, to keep adding and changing long after the idea had reached its natural completion.
+Another student might not have come to their best piece until their fifth, but there was no room for that either.
+You see, there wasn't much room for intuition, nuance, or flow.

 What flow looks like in practice

-Here’s another example.
-Imagine you are the owner of a skincare brand and have planned your first product range: a curated four-piece set launching in November.
-Then one day your supplier tells you about a newly discovered ingredient, perfect for a face mask.
+Imagine you are the founder of a premium skincare brand, and you've planned your first product range: a curated four-piece set launching in November.
+One day, your supplier tells you about a newly discovered active, perfectly suited to a face mask.
 The idea sparks something in you.
-It isn’t what you planned, but it gives you butterflies.
-Developing it would mean changing your launch date.
-So you’re left with a decision.
+It isn't what you planned, but it gives you butterflies.
+Developing it would mean extending the launch date.
+So you're left with a decision.

-Do you go where inspiration takes you and create the mask, even if it means extending the timeline?
-Or do you set the idea aside to stay on schedule?
+Do you go where inspiration is taking you and create the mask, even if it shifts the timeline?
+Or do you set it aside to stay on schedule?

 A Different Way to Build a Business

-Much of traditional business advice doesn’t leave space for this kind of approach.
-It emphasises discipline, strict planning, and staying the course no matter what.
-But the intuitive, explorative, playful creative essence within you isn’t concerned with these matters.
-It has a rebellious spirit.
-It defies expectation, unapologetically too.
-It wants to play, to experiment, to unfold into what it desires to be.
+Much of traditional business advice doesn't leave room for this kind of approach.
+It emphasises rigid planning, strict discipline, and staying on course no matter what.
+The intuitive, exploratory, alive creative spirit within you is built differently.
+It has a different rhythm.
+It wants to experiment, to unfold into what it's meant to be.

-The invitation, always, is to allow that creative spirit to come out.
-To soften into the unknown.
+The invitation is to let your creative spirit to come through.
 To remain curious.
-To allow your creations to evolve beyond the original idea.
-To trust that something meaningful can emerge when you loosen your grip.
+To allow what you create to evolve.
+To trust that something meaningful can emerge when you loosen your grip on the exact look of the outcome.
 And to remember that some of our most beautiful contributions appear on the other side of letting go.